dinula1999/Web-scraping-projects/Project/Readme.txt

 ___________________________________________________________________________________________________________________________________________
 						INSTRUCTIONS

-First and foremost you have to download and install Python (https://www.python.org/downloads/)
+Firstly you have to download and install Python (https://www.python.org/downloads/)

 Go to the command line or terminal in your computer and install the following libraries using pip.
 	***Scrapy (http://docs.scrapy.org/en/latest/intro/install.html)